Site Operations Lead

 - Foster a collaborative team environment by proactively addressing conflicts, facilitating open communication, and implementing effective resolution strategies.

-- Proven ability and experience leading and developing engaged, collaborative and effective staff teams
+- Proven ability and experience leading and developing engaged, collaborative and effective interdisciplinary staff teams including primary care teams.

-- Bachelor’s degree in a relevant discipline, combined with at least two (2) years experience in a leadership position.
-An equivalent combination of education and experience will also be considered.
+- Bachelor’s degree in a relevant discipline such as (social work, public administration or health sciences), combined with at least five (5) years' experience in a leadership position.

-- Minimum two (2) years of experience in operations coordination, program administration, or community services.
+- Minimum 2 years of experience in operations coordination, program administration, or community services.

 - Strong organizational and detail-oriented skills.